Particular/docs.particular.net/transports/types.md

 ---
-title: Different transport types
+title: Transport types
-summary: The main transport type differences explained
+summary: A list of all transports offered by the Particular Service Platform
 component: Core
-reviewed: 2018-11-27
+reviewed: 2020-08-10
 ---

-NServiceBus transports can be divided into several categories.
+NServiceBus transports can be divided into several categories:

+- Federated transports
+- Broker transports
+- Unicast-only transports
+- Multicast-enabled transports

+A description of each of these appears in the corresponding category below.

 ## Federated transports

 Federated transports are inherently distributed.
 Each endpoint instance may connect to a different node of the queueing technology.
-Messages are routed transparently between the nodes but the physical routing layer needs to contain information as to which node particular endpoint is connected to.
+Messages are routed transparently between the nodes but the physical routing layer must contain information as to which node a particular endpoint is connected to.

 Federated transports include: